 2006 World Monuments Watch

 In 2006 World Monuments Fund placed Chalcatzingo on the Watch because of the challenges facing the site.
-WMF, with assistance from the Butler Fund for the Environment, is working with local partners to complete condition surveys, improve the site’s appearance through careful removal of vegetation encroaching on the historic structures, and erecting protective shelters over parts of the site.
+WMF, with assistance from the Butler Fund for the Environment, worked with local partners to complete condition surveys, improve the site’s appearance through careful removal of vegetation encroaching on the historic structures, and erecting protective shelters over parts of the site.

 Chalcatzingo is one of the most significant ceremonial centers in central Mexico and is notable for its long period of occupation and extensive collection of sculpture.
 Knowledge of the importance of the site, however, is still limited and much investigation remains to be undertaken.
 Conservation of the monuments will assist in increasing public awareness about the historical significance of the site.
 Chalcatzingo’s architectural and archaeological remains reside in a beautiful setting, making clear its appeal as a destination.
-The goal of the current conservation program is to assure its continuing protection as a cultural site while allowing visitors to appreciate the natural beauty of the region.
+The goal of the conservation program was to assure its continuing protection as a cultural site while allowing visitors to appreciate the natural beauty of the region.